blark/cli-phisher/README.md

 # cli-phisher

-This is a small script to facilitate sending phishing emails from the CLI.
+This is a small script to facilitate sending phishing emails using SMTP from the CLI.

+Cli-Phisher assumes that you've already got a phishing site up waiting to receive credentials, record statistics, etc. It only handles actually sending phishing emails.

 ## Install